 - Also, visit the school established by Sir Edmund Hillary in the mountain village of Khumjung.

-Weather condition in Everest Base Camp Trek
+Best Time to travel to Everest Base Camp Trek

 Tips for Everest Base Camp